upspin/upspin/doc/signup.md

 All future Upspin operations, even updating later to a new key pair, will be validated exclusively with the key pair generated during signup.
 Someone with future access to your email can't masquerade as you in Upspin.
-Conversely, if you lose your keys even your email account is not enough for recovery.
+Conversely, if you lose your keys your email account is not useful for recovery.

 Here is the first step in more detail.